kubernetes-sigs/gateway-api/site-src/concepts/service-facets.md

 - Allocate a cluster-wide IP address for the Service itself (its _cluster IP_);
 - Allocate a DNS name for the Service, resolving to the cluster IP (its _DNS name_);
-- Allocates separate cluster-wide IP addresses for each Pod matched by the Service's selector (the _endpoint IPs_); and
+- Collect the separate cluster-wide IP addresses assigned to each Pod matched by the Service's selector (the _endpoint IPs_) into the Service's Endpoints or EndpointSlices.
 - Configure the network such that traffic to the cluster IP will be load-balanced across all the endpoint IPs.